 Meet Shelley Nordlund

 Shelley Nordlund is a creative and skillful interior designer and feng shui consultant who is an excellent communicator.
-She primarily helps baby boomers and young professionals create a comfortable, functional and beautiful environment so that they can achieve the most beneficial and harmonious spaces to live and work
+She primarily helps baby boomers and millennials create a comfortable, functional and beautiful environment so that they can achieve the most beneficial and harmonious spaces to live and work

 Feng shui principles are used to convert the existing energy in your space to your advantage.
 Like the principles of design, the fundamentals of feng shui work with any look or style preference.
 Shelley became interested in feng shui as well as a design profession when friends and family asked for help in redesigning their homes “because your home feels so warm and welcoming.”